Submission of Papers

 Review and Acceptance Process

-Once the manuscript is reviewed by the two experts the comments received will be conveyed to the authors with advice for revision before the paper is accepted for publication.
-A submission may be rejected even at this stage based on the reviewers’ comments.
+Each submission will initially be reviewed by the Editorial Board and thereafter sent to two subject experts for blind reviewing.
+The comments and suggestions received will be conveyed to the authors with requests for revision before the paper is accepted for publication.
+A submission may even be rejected based on the reviewers’ comments which will be duly informed to the contributor.
 The editorial board or the reviewers may request for data and workings during the review process which the authors must be willing to provide.

 Editorial Requirements